Marchessault scores twice, Vegas tops Anaheim 5-2

 Vegas has scored 71 goals during its 22-game run.

-“We’ve always been a fast team, but I think we’re able to play fast as a five-man unit … being able to move that puck past defensemen, getting the puck deep, forechecking, causing turnovers,” Tuch said.
+“We’ve always been a fast team, but I think we’re able to play fast as a five-man unit … being able to move that puck past defensemen, getting the puck deep, forechecking, causing turnovers,” Alex Tuch said.
 “I wouldn’t say that we’re a huge transition team, but when we cause turnovers in the offensive zone we’re an attack-style team.
 We’re just trying to do the little things right and start to build more and more chemistry every game.”

 The Golden Knights, who remained in first place in the Pacific Division, closed out the month with a 9-4-2 mark and improved to 29-8-6 all time in December.